Yufok1/Convergence_Engine/README.md

 - **Network layout caching**: Prevents graph jumping and reduces computation
 - **Particle position limiting**: Only serializes first 100 particles for visualization
 - **Precision indicators**: Visual feedback on measurement accuracy (±1e-X notation)
-- Entropy-based state pruning (99.9% reduction, consciousness-preserving)
+- Entropy-based state pruning (99.9% reduction, state-preserving)
 - Fitness caching for evolutionary computation
-- Adaptive resource allocation based on consciousness emergence
+- Adaptive resource allocation based on system metrics
 - Batched operations for genetic algorithms
 - Background monitoring threads for system metrics
-- Consciousness-aware fitness evaluation
+- Fitness-aware evaluation

 ## 🤝 Contributing

-This is a research platform for exploring fundamental questions about consciousness and emergence.
+This is a research platform for exploring complex systems, emergence, and AI-assisted learning.
 Contributions are welcome in:

 - Algorithm improvements
 - New visualization modes